Algorithm Onboarding

 To run the defined tests, APEx also needs permission from the hosting platform and an account with sufficient credits.
 Collaboration of the platform may be required to fulfil this requirement.

-APEx Algorithm Catalogue
+APEx Algorithm Services Catalogue

 APEx relies on the APEx-compliant algorithm hosting environments for algorithm execution and the provisioning of the corresponding cloud resources.
 Users wishing to execute an algorithm will need a valid account on the relevant hosting platform or make a request through ESA’s Network of Resources (NoR).

-Stay tuned for more detailed instructions on how to execute an algorithm through the APEx Algorithm Catalogue.
+Stay tuned for more detailed instructions on how to execute an algorithm through the APEx Algorithm Services Catalogue.

 Considerations and Project Responsibilities